PopicLab/insilicoSV/README.md

 ```
 ```
 # BEDPE file
 Chromosome21	100	110	Chromosome21	100	110	INV	    9	  0/1	AB_C_D>bb'_AEc'_EDC	1	0
 Chromosome21	100	110	Chromosome21	109	110	INVDUP	9	  0/1	AB_C_D>bb'_AEc'_EDC	1	1
 Chromosome21	92	101	Chromosome21	124	125	TRA	    8	  0/1	AB_C_D>bb'_AEc'_EDC	1	1   # order important for insertion-like operations at the same position
 None	        -1	0	  Chromosome21	124	125	INS	    14	0/1	AB_C_D>bb'_AEc'_EDC	1	2
 Chromosome21	124	135	Chromosome21	124	125	dINVDUP	10	0/1	AB_C_D>bb'_AEc'_EDC	1	3
 None	        -1	0	  Chromosome21	150	151	INS	    14	0/1	AB_C_D>bb'_AEc'_EDC	1	1
 Chromosome21	124	135	Chromosome21	159	160	TRA	    10	0/1	AB_C_D>bb'_AEc'_EDC	1	1
 ```

 ## How to Contribute
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
 If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.

 Steps to contribute:
 1. Fork this repository (link to your repository)